canalplus/rx-player/doc/api/index.md

 _arguments_: ``Number``

 Set the maximum audio bitrate reachable through adaptive streaming.
-The player will never automatically switch to a audio representation with a higher bitrate.
+The player will never automatically switch to a audio [Representation](../terms.md#representation) with a higher bitrate.

 This limit can be removed by setting it to ``Infinity``:
 ```js